 Winship investigators conduct more than 250 therapeutic clinical trials and enrolled more than 700 patients in 2014.
 Winship has the largest unit in Georgia for phase I clinical trials, which are important to introducing new therapies against cancer.
 Winship works with the Georgia Center for Oncology Research and Education (GeorgiaCore) to partner with community-based physicians to expand availability of cancer clinical trials throughout Georgia.

 Winship is a Lead Academic Participating Site for the NCI National Clinical Trials Network (NCTN).
 Jonathan Beitler, MD (radiation oncology), Suresh Ramalingam, MD (medical oncology), and Charles Staley, MD (surgical oncology) are co-principal investigators.
-Effective March 1, 2014, the NCTN began serving as NCI's primary infrastructure for conducting phase II and III cancer clinical trials, and is expected to enroll over 17,000 patients per year with a variety of cancer types and from diverse backgrounds.
+The NCTN serves as the NCI's primary infrastructure for conducting phase II and III cancer clinical trials, and enrolls over 17,000 patients per year with a variety of cancer types and from diverse backgrounds.

 79 Years of Progress